 After fulfilling all the conditions of the program, the investor will be granted a Maltese residence permit.
 In order to maintain the status of a foreign citizen, he/she will need to stay on the territory of the country for more than half of each calendar year.
 After 5 years of residence in the country will be able to apply for a passport.

 Dual citizenship legislation in Malta is not prohibited.
 As in some other states, it is possible only on the basis of interstate treaties.
-For example, the Russian Federation has such a treaty only with Tajikistan.
-In most other CIS countries dual citizenship is prohibited or is not recognized by the legislation.

 Requirements for the applicant